newbreedofgeek/grunt-img-find-and-copy/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 1.0.1 - If no build folder found, it now gives a console error.
-1.0.0 - Initial version (bugs may be found so please test and raise any issues)
+- 1.0.0 - Initial version (bugs may be found so please test and raise any issues).

 ## License
 Copyright (c) 2015 newbreedofgeek.
 Licensed under the MIT license.